arcadiapage/arcadiapage.github.io/_posts/2025-03-10-Making-My-Lifestyle-Feel-Like-a-Choice.md

 📷 Instant Photography & Journaling: Since you love instant photography, create a minimalist way to display & rotate your photos—like a string light display or a rotating gallery wall.

-**And of course, having a vision for spending and lifestyle is essential:**
+**My thoughts: And of course, having a vision for spending and lifestyle is essential...**

+ChatGPT cont:

-Spending Priorities:
+Spending Priorities

 ✔ Essential Stability First: Rent, utilities, AIP-friendly food, self-care essentials.